Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Simulations and Specific Applications

 \subsubsection{Results and comments}

 In simulation scenario (a), only two models correctly identify the true tree via the MAP estimator at the smallest sample size ($n=200$).
 Particularly, both are specified with target $3$-depth context-tree functions.
 For larger sample sizes, several models obtain the true tree, differing only in their posterior probabilities.
 According to the log-evidence metric model $T_8^3$ performs best in all cases.
 The differences among the other target $3$-depth models, however, are small.
 This behavior is expected, as the resulting prior distribution $\pi_{T_c^3}$ assigns higher probability to trees close to the perfect tree of depth $3$.
 An important point is that, under the best model $T_8^3$, the MAP estimate is, in some cases, not the true tree but rather the perfect tree of depth $3$.
 Nevertheless, the true tree still attains high posterior probability, indicating that the posterior distribution is strongly concentrated on trees that explain the data well.

 In simulation scenario (b), more models identify the true tree via the MAP estimator, even at small sample sizes.
-Interestingly, the target $3$-depth model is successful, whereas the CTW models are not.
+Interestingly, the target $3$-depth model is successful, whereas the BCT models are not.
 A case that deserves emphasis is the model $T_2^4$ at larger sample size ($n=2500$).
 We observe that the MAP estimate is far from the true tree.
 In fact, the selected tree is the perfect tree of depth 4, indicating that the prior probability assigned to trees close to it may lead the model to identify dependencies in the data that do not actually exist.
 With respect to the log-evidence metric, the $0$-indicator model $I_0$ is the best performer and is significantly superior to the others.
 This is expected since the resulting distribution $\pi_{I_0}$ assigns prior probability only to $0$-renewing trees.
 Unlike in the first scenario, under model $I_0$ the MAP estimate coincides with the true tree for all sample sizes.